What is a loan-to-value ratio?

 Why lenders look at LTV during the mortgage process

-Before a bank or lender decides to approve your mortgage application, the lender’s underwriting department needs to be confident you’re going to be able to pay the loan back.
+Before a bank or lender approves your mortgage application, the lender’s underwriting department needs to be confident you can pay the loan back.

-The loan-to-value ratio is one piece of the puzzle here.
-Lenders like a low LTV ratio, meaning you’re going to have some equity in the house from the get-go.
+Loan-to-value ratio is one piece of the puzzle here.
+Lenders like a low LTV ratio, meaning having equity in the house from the outset.
 This lowers your likelihood of ending up underwater on your mortgage and defaulting on the loan.
-So, with a lower LTV ratio, the lender is more likely to approve your loan and offer you a lower interest rate.
+Lenders are more likely to approve your loan with a low LTV ratio.

 What is a good loan-to-value ratio?

 The ideal LTV ratio varies depending on the lender’s requirements and the loan type.
 For you as the borrower, however, a “good” LTV ratio might mean you’re putting more money down and borrowing less.
-In general, the lower your LTV ratio, the better — you’ll be less likely to become underwater on your mortgage (that is, owing more than the home is worth) if home values were to significantly drop.
+In general, the lower your LTV ratio, the better — you’ll be less likely to owe more than the home is worth if home values were to significantly drop.

 Loan-to-value ratio requirements by loan type